This post may contain affiliate links. Please see my disclosure policy for details.

 - Winter: This is when I visited and, although FREEZING, it was magical in the frost!
 Unusually, it was quite ‘warm’ for December when I went and the snow hadn’t settled yet.
 Usually, the lake freezes over and you can go ice skating!
-Although pretty, there is limited places open for food and some attractions are closed off too.
-But, it didn’t stop tourists and the castle was packed by 11am.
+Although pretty, there are limited places open for food and some attractions are closed off too.
+But, it didn’t stop tourists and the castle was packed by 11 am.

 - Spring: This is when all the flowers will be in bloom, making it a great time to go for a walk in nature.
-Some of the attractions and restaurants may still be closed in the early spring but there will be far less people than summer.
+Some of the attractions and restaurants may still be closed in the early spring but there will be far fewer people than in summer.

 - Summer: Probably the best time to visit as you’ll have the best weather and all the attractions and restaurants will be open in Trakai.
 But, you will be battling with tour groups so I’d head here as early in the morning as you can.